 A key discipleship factor in many churches is small group engagement.
-ChurchSuite makes it easy to quickly identify not only those who are 'in' your active small groups, but also those who are 'not yet in' groups.
-In this article we'll look at the two standard 'Not in a Group' reports, and also how Smart Tags can also be used for more advanced matching of contacts or children that are not yet in a small group.
+ChurchSuite makes it easy to quickly identify not only those who are in your active small groups, but also those who are not yet in a group.
+In this article we'll look at the two standard Not in a Group reports, and also how Smart Tags can also be used for more advanced matching of contacts or children that are not yet in a small group.
 Let's start with two reports...

-Go to "Small Groups" > "Reports" and scroll down to the "Members" reports at the bottom of the page.
-You will see two "Not in a Group" reports - one provides a list of results and the other plots the results and your groups on a map.
-The maps report also includes a handy "Suggest a group" option.
+Head into the Small Groups module's Reports section and scroll down to the Members reports section.
+You will see two Not in a Group reports - one provides a List of results and the other plots the results and your groups on a Map.
+The maps report also includes a handy Suggest a group option.